 Labrador Retriever Dog Breed Caring and Family, Social Life, Physical Traits, Diet Information

-Furthermore, Labrador Retrievers are in the top 10 dog breeds best for families and children, mostly due to their playful, loyal, and obedient dispositions.
+Furthermore, Labrador Retrievers are in the top 10 dog breeds best for families and children, primarily due to their playful, loyal, and obedient dispositions.

 Female Labrador Retrievers typically have reproduction cycles at 6-month intervals.